attilaszasz/node-red-azure-webapp/README.md

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fattilaszasz%2Fnode-red-azure-webapp%2Fmaster%2Fwebapp.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>

-The deployment will create a new serverfarm, website, application insight.
+The deployment will create a new serverfarm website application insight.
 The website will be configured with the application insight Instrumentation Key.

+**Note**: The `Microsoft.Web/sites/sourcecontrols` deployment step takes a really long time as it performs an `npm install`

 > This project currently uses a workaround to avoid a small problem caused with `child_process.execFile`: it uses a fake npm.cmd that points to the real one.

 ## Usage

-Wait until everything is deployed before opening the website, during the deployment a script is executed to download this repo and install all the needed modules.
+Wait until everything is deployed before opening the website during the deployment a script is executed to download this repo and install all the needed modules.
 If you see this screen just wait about 30 seconds to let the Node-RED app start:

 ![Not Started Site](./_images/notstarted.png)

 **Figure 3** Not Started Site

-You can see the live log in the Azure Portal, in the *Log stream* tab:
+You can see the live log in the Azure Portal in the *Log stream* tab:

 ![Application logs stream](./_images/logstream.png)

 **Figure 4** Application logs stream

+## Packages
-It comes with some cool nodes preinstalled:
+It comes with dashboard preinstalled:

 * Dashboard (create an awesome ui and see it in https://yoursite/ui )

-* Cognitive Services
-* Azure Storage (Blobs & Tables)
-* CosmosDB
-* Azure SQL
-* Azure Service Bus (Topics and Queues)
-* Swagger node
-* Email
+Recommended packages to install:

+node-red-contrib-azure-blob-storage-aleph
+node-red-contrib-cosmos-db
+node-red-contrib-azure-sql
+node-red-contrib-azure-table-storage-aleph
+node-red-contrib-mssql-plus
+node-red-contrib-azure-service-bus-topic
+node-red-contrib-azure-service-bus-queue
+node-red-contrib-cognitive-services
+node-red-dashboard
+node-red-node-swagger
+node-red-node-email
+node-red-contrib-actionflows
+node-red-node-rbe
+node-red-contrib-bigtimer
+node-red-contrib-counter
+node-red-contrib-influxdb
+node-red-contrib-persistent-fsm
+node-red-contrib-postgresql
+node-red-node-mysql
+node-red-node-twilio
+node-red-contrib-sendgrid
+node-red-node-sqlite
+node-red-node-mongodb
+node-red-contrib-redis

 ## Securing your deployment